OP-88/Verba-mvp/STANDALONE.md

-# Building Verba as a Standalone Desktop App
+# Verba Standalone Desktop App

+**✨ This is the RECOMMENDED way to run Verba!**

-**No browser required!** Verba runs in its own native window with embedded browser engine.
+No browser required!
+Verba runs in its own native window with embedded browser engine.

 ---

-## What's Different?
+## Why Standalone?

-### Browser-Based Version (Current)
-- ❌ Requires Chrome/Firefox/Safari
-- ❌ Manual backend startup
-- ❌ Two separate processes
-- ✅ Easy to develop

-### Standalone App (New!)
+### Standalone App (RECOMMENDED)
 - ✅ **Own native window** - looks like a real desktop app
 - ✅ **Backend auto-starts** - just double-click to launch
 - ✅ **Single process** - close window = everything stops
 - ✅ **No browser dependency** - works on headless servers
 - ✅ **Professional appearance** - in app menus, taskbar, dock

+### Browser-Based Version (For Development)
+- ❌ Requires Chrome/Firefox/Safari
+- ❌ Manual backend startup
+- ❌ Two separate processes
+- ✅ Easy to develop and debug

 ---